 Credit card companies have been known to camp out at popular off-campus locations and continue their promotion there.
 Illegal?
 Nope.
 A little shady?
 I’d say so.

 Apply for the credit card, not the promotion.
 Don’t be tempted by the offers and freebies.
 If it sounds too good to be true, it probably is.
-Make sure that your decision to apply for a credit card is 100% your own without any influence from the company.
+Make sure that your decision to apply for a credit card is 100% your own.
+Do not get any influence from the credit card company!

 Applying for a Credit Card